cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 ![Reopen in Container](./images/reopen_in_container.png)

 Visual Studio Code will do a lot of stuff.
-It can take a few minutes to first time (only).
+It can take a few minutes the first time.

 ![Now, you're in the container](./images/dev_container_vscode.png)